The road ahead is ready for you.

 - Primary Care/Brain Injury and Low Vision Rehabilitation Residency – Minneapolis VA Health Care System, Minneapolis, Minn.

 All ICO and affiliated residency programs use Optometry Residency Match (ORMatch) to fill their positions.
+The applicant must, prior to matriculation, have attained the Doctor of Optometry (O.D.) degree from a school or college of optometry accredited by the Accreditation Council on Optometric Education.
 To apply, please submit the following to the relevant residency coordinator listed on each .pdf:

 - Letter of intent